deterralba/HTTP-log/README.md

 An HTTP access log monitoring program

 ##Documentation
-The documentation is hoseted by readTheDoc [here](http://http-log.rtfd.org/).
+The documentation is hosted by readTheDoc [here](http://http-log.rtfd.org/).